Rapamycin, mTOR Oscillation, and the p53-MDM2 Axis

 In the prostate cancer biology the series has examined throughout, those permissive conditions are metabolic: chronic insulin elevation, mTOR hyperactivation, MDM2 stabilisation, p53 functional silencing, mitochondrial deterioration, and the progressive epigenetic drift that follows from years of impaired quality-control.
 These are not conditions that a targeted cancer drug can correct without also correcting the metabolic field that generates them.

 The quiet biology approach addresses the upstream.
-By correcting the metabolic field conditions that drive AKT elevation, by creating oscillatory mTOR behaviour that periodically allows p53 to recover its quality-control function, and by maintaining mitochondrial quality to reduce the chronic stress environment that distorts p53’s spatial distribution and target selection, the framework creates a cellular environment that is less permissive to disease progression without requiring the acute, non-selective activation of p53 that comes with direct pharmacological p53 rescue strategies.
+By correcting the metabolic field conditions that drive AKT elevation, by creating oscillatory mTOR behaviour that periodically allows p53 to recover its quality-control function, and by maintaining mitochondrial quality to reduce the chronic stress environment that may distort p53’s spatial distribution and target selection, the framework aims to create a cellular environment that is less permissive to disease progression without requiring the acute, non-selective activation of p53 that comes with direct pharmacological p53 rescue strategies.

 The constraint is not through suppression.
 It is through restoration of the conditions in which healthy cellular behaviour is the path of least resistance.